pelchers/wawa-v1/ai-docs/cursor-instructions.md

 ## **9. Conclusion**
 A review and overview of the campaign goals, objectives, execution, and desired outcome.
 This section ends with a **Call to Action (CTA)** to execute on the strategy.

-- [Summarize the campaign’s overall goals and objectives.]
+- [Summarize the campaign's overall goals and objectives.]
 - [Describe the desired outcome or impact of the campaign.]
 - **CTA**: [Include a call to action to start implementing the marketing plan.]